Clearance, Press, and Interference Fits

 - Post-processing plan

-Repeatable workflow to dial in a fit
+A repeatable workflow to dial in fit

-- Print the coupon with the same nozzle size, layer height, wall count, and material as the final part (changing these can change effective size and surface texture).
+- Print the coupon in the same orientation and with the same nozzle, layer height, wall count, and material as the final part.